 The Airport Authority earns revenue from three main sources:

-The Airport Authority collects landing and terminal fees to recover the operating and capital costs related to airline operations.
-This revenue amounted to $120.3 million in 2012, a decrease of $1.3 million from $121.6 million in 2011.
+- Aeronautical revenue: The Airport Authority collects landing and terminal fees to recover the operating and capital costs related to airline operations.
+This revenue amounted to $127.2 million in 2016, a decrease of $12.2 million from $139.4 million in 2015.
+In 2016, the Airport Authority introduced ConnectYVR, an innovative five-year program that freezes aeronautical rates for five years designed to incent growth and efficiency.
+ConnectYVR incents carriers to utilize the same aircraft gates for flights to allow the Airport Authority to best utilize its terminal infrastructure.

-This includes revenue from concessions, such as duty free and car rentals, as well as car parking and terminal and land rents.
-Revenue from these sources amounted to $176.2 million in 2012, an increase of $18.2 million from $158 million in 2011.
+- Non-aeronautical revenue: This includes revenue from concessions, such as duty free and advertising, as well as car parking, kiosks and terminal and land rents.
+Revenue from these sources amounted to $212.1 million in 2016, an increase of $3.7 million from $208.4* million in 2015, due mainly to the increased concessions and car parking revenue partially offset by the decreased grant and kiosk revenue.

 In order to pay for these capital projects, the following amounts were used:

-These amounts in total were more than sufficient to pay for the 2012 capital project cost, leaving $142.2 million in cash available to pay for capital projects in 2013 and future years.
+These amounts in total were more than sufficient to pay for the 2016 capital project costs, which when combined with the cash available at the start of the year leaves $159.7 million in cash available to pay for capital projects in 2017 and future years.